 See discussion of premium movements in Item 1. f. above.

 Net Losses and Loss Expenses

-ESIL and subsidiaries' reported net losses and loss expenses by segment and SBU for the years ended December 31, 2022 and 2021 are as follows:
+SIH and its subsidiaries, and ESIL and its subsidiaries reported net losses and loss expenses by segment and SBU for the years ended December 31, 2024 and 2023 are as follows: